-which is contained in the "2002 Broad Economic Policy Guidelines" prepared by the Economic and Financial Affairs Department of the European Council; this statement does not refer to any economic paradigm; anyway, although it is rooted in the economic common sense, it does not prevent any attempt to give it a theoretical framework, including the neoclassical one.
-In this sense, this statement may surely be provided of theoretical foundations.
+which is contained in the "2002 Broad Economic Policy Guidelines" prepared by the Economic and Financial Affairs Department of the European Council; this statement does not refer to any economic paradigm; however, although it is rooted in economic common sense, it does not hinder any attempt to give it a theoretical framework, including the neoclassical one.
+In this sense, this statement may surely be provided with theoretical foundations.